 Returning to Repayment on Federal Student Loans

-Host Jonathan Hughes is joined by Betsy Mayotte, President and Founder of The Institute of Student Loan Advisors (TISLA), who discusses when Federal Student Loans will re-enter repayment, what this means for borrowers, and what borrowers can do now to be prepared ahead of time.
+Host Jonathan Hughes is joined by Betsy Mayotte, President and Founder of The Institute of Student Loan Advisors (TISLA).
+Betsy discusses when Federal Student Loans will re-enter repayment, what this means for borrowers, and what borrowers can do now to be prepared ahead of time.
 If you enjoy the MEFA Podcast, please leave us a review.

 Resources Mentioned in this Episode